petrnymsa/jdog/docs/source/pages/placeholders.rst

 range(prop,n,[m])
 =================
-Generates property named *prop* with array of values.
-Number of values depends on arguments *n* and *m*.
+Generates property named *prop* with an array of values.
+The number of benefits depends on arguments *n* and *m*.

 Note that range placeholder *should be used at the left side* of property.
 See examples below.